WiloJC/MathsOfBees/README.md

 The script `funktionen.R` contains the functions used in the data analysis, including those for generating the degree and strength dynamics of the network assembly.

+If you have any comments or questions, please don't hesitate to contact us at: <william.castillo@biom.uni-freiburg.de>